What is Kindergarten?

-Service specific fee information is available on the service webpage, or by contacting the service directly.
+Each centre's fees are available on their webpage, or by contacting the centre directly.

-Low or no cost kindergarten is available to Health Care Card holders and children and/or parents who identify as Aboriginal and/or Torres Strait Islander.
+Low or no cost kindergarten is available to Health Care Card holders and families who identify as Aboriginal and/or Torres Strait Islander.

 Why choose a C&K kindergarten?

 C&K is Queensland’s largest early childhood education and care provider with more than 100 years’ experience providing industry leading programs that assist children to learn, grow and thrive.